 3. Get the whole team involved.

 The addictive drama “Empire” has an amazing ensemble cast on screen — and on social media.
 Take the “Empire” Instagram feed.
-It shares posts from the series actors, including Ta’Rhonda Jones, Trai Byers, and Grace Gealey, and from behind-the-scenes crew like costume designer Paolo Nieddu and co-creator Danny Strong.
+It shares posts from the series actors, including Ta’Rhonda Jones, Trai Byers, and from behind-the-scenes crew like costume designer Paolo Nieddu and co-creator Danny Strong.
 While you definitely shouldn’t take any management lessons from “Empire” patriarch Lucious Lyon, following the show’s lead on social media is a different story.
 Encourage your team’s social media use.
 You could even order lunch, watch a webinar together, and talk about social media ideas.

 4. Pull on heartstrings.